 This is important to know because alimony can have a big effect on how financially stable both people are after a divorce.
 Recent statistics show that 40% of marriages end in divorce, and many divorcing couples involve alimony agreements.

 We try to simplify things for you here and answer the most common questions about alimony.
+Call today to speak to an experienced Greenville alimony attorney!

 What is Alimony?